AztecProtocol/engineering-designs/docs/multi-eoa-sequencers/dd.md

 - As a **sequencer**, it sends blob txs proposing new L2 blocks.
 These txs may be part of a [multicall](https://www.multicall3.com/) where the proposer also votes for a proposal, or invalidates a block.
 In rare circumstances, the sequencer will send a multicall with only a vote or an invalidation, but without a block (and hence without blobs).
 Block proposals and votes have a specific set of L1 blocks in which they may land, after those they "expire", meaning they'd revert when mined.
 Block proposal txs carry 1-6 blobs and cost 100k-400k gas, while votes and invalidations cost about 200k-800k gas.
 These txs are sent at most once per checkpoint, which is 3-12 L1 slots.
 - As a **prover**, it sends a tx with a validity proof for an epoch.
 These txs also have an expiration window, after which they revert if they'd land.
 No blobs are used.
 The cost is 1M-4M gas, and these txs are sent at most once per epoch, which is about 96-384 L1 slots.
-- As a **slasher**, it sends a tx to create or execute a slashing payload.
-While this is subject to change in the near future, we can assume that these txs happen at most once per checkpoint, and usually once per epoch.
-The cost of creating a payload is roughly 100k gas, and executing may be as high as 4M.

 A distinct property of all these txs is that they are **non-sequential**, meaning we do not care for Ethereum's increasing nonces for ordering.

 ## Algorithm

-We keep all our _publishers_ split by "scope", where the scope may be _slashing_, _proving_, or _sequencing_.
+We keep all our _publishers_ split by "scope", where the scope may be _proving_ or _sequencing_.
 If sequencing, publishers are also scoped by validator address, so a node that runs multiple validators may use different publisher accounts for each validator, to avoid publicly linking them.
 Note that a publisher may belong to more than one scope.

 Each publisher account is in one of the following states: